rmarable/ParallelClusterMaker/README.md

 https://aws-parallelcluster.readthedocs.io/en/latest/configuration.html#efs-section

-Support for encryption and selecting max_io/general_purpose modes can be enabled by setting the appropriate command line switches to "true."
+Support for encryption and selecting bertween max_io and general_purpose modes can be enabled by setting the appropriate command line switches to "true."

 As of 4/20/2019, provisioning a 1024 MiB/sec file system costs approximately